tkonopka/GeneticThesaurus/README.md

 Authors
 -------

 GeneticThesaurus is described in an academic publication.
 If you find  GeneticThesaurus useful, please cite

 C. Kerzendorfer, T. Konopka, S. Nijman.
-"A thesaurus of genetic variation for interrogation of repetitive genomic regions" (under review)
+"A thesaurus of genetic variation for interrogation of repetitive genomic regions" Nucleic Acids Research

+T.Konopka, S. Nijman.
+"GeneticThesaurus: Comparison of matched samples with thesaurus annotation" (under review)

 Source code is developed by Tomasz Konopka.